MagicFeatures – Doing it All for magicJack

 Ringing is done in 3 second intervals instead of the standard 6 second intervals.

+There's a lot of software out there that charges an exorbitant purchase price, or charges a monthly subscription fee to keep using it.
+That's not the case with MagicFeatures.
+A single payment of $19.95 makes it all happen – for life!
 Note that I'm an affiliate seller for MagicFeatures, which means if you buy their software using one of the links on this page, I receive some compensation – not a lot, but it helps keep the lights on here at the website.
 You don't pay any more for the software because I got paid, and you won”t get a lesser price elsewhere if you don't buy the software here.

 So, let's see.
 Disclosure that I'm an affiliate seller for MagicFeatures and earn a few dollars on each sale.
 Check.
 Quick run through of the features / benefits of the program.
 Check.
 Ah, yes – how to purchase the program.
 Just click on one of the MagicFeatures links above, and you'll be whisked off to their web site.
 Beauty!